 - "Progress records" include grades, courses the child has taken, the child's attendance record, immunization records, required lead screening records, and records of school extra-curricular activities.
 Progress records must be maintained for at least five years after the child ceases to be enrolled. - "Behavioral records" include such records as psychological tests, personality evaluations, records of conversations, written statements relating specifically to the pupil's behavior, tests relating specifically to achievement or measurement of ability, physical health records other than immunization and lead screening records, law enforcement officers' records, and other pupil records that are not "progress records."
 Law enforcement officers' records are maintained separately from other pupil records.
-Behavioral records may be maintained for no longer than one year after the child graduates or otherwise ceases to be enrolled, unless the parent specifies in writing that the records may be maintained for a longer period of time.
-The school district informs parents when pupil records are no longer needed to provide special education.
-At the request of the child's parents, the school district destroys the information that is no longer needed. - "Directory data" includes the student's name, address, telephone listing, date and place of birth, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, photographs, degrees and awards received, and the name of the school most recently previously attended by the student. - "Pupil physical health records" include basic health information about a pupil, including the pupil's immunization records, an emergency medical card, a log of first aid and medicine administered to the pupil, an athletic permit card, a record concerning the pupil's ability to participate in an education program, any required lead screening records, the results of any routine screening test, such as for hearing, vision or scoliosis, and any follow-up to the test, and any other basic health information, as determined by the state superintendent.
-Any pupil record relating to a pupil's physical health that is not a pupil physical health record is treated as a patient health care record under sections 146.81 to 146.84, Wisconsin Statutes.
-Any pupil record concerning HIV testing is treated as provided under section 252.15, Wisconsin Statutes.
+Behavioral records may be maintained for no longer than one year after the child graduates or otherwise ceases to be enrolled, unless the parent/guardian specifies in writing that the records may be maintained for a longer period of time.
+The school district informs parents/guardians when pupil records are no longer needed to provide special education.
+At the request of the child's parents/guardians, the school district destroys the information that is no longer needed. - The school district designates the following items as directory information.
+No directory data of students shall be given to individuals, organizations, or vendors not affiliated with the District for the purpose of distributing marketing materials.